Quick Start Guide

 Azure Alert: [Your Alert Name] - Priority: Based on severity mapping

-- Description: Rich HTML with alert details
+- Description: Rich alert details and context

 - Title: